 What is not, is possible

-Jack decides to leave to go to the other side of the river chasing the dream of a better life, Eve tries to stop him from going, but does not succeed.
+Jack decides to leave in order to cross the river, chasing the dream of a better life, and Eve tries to stop him from going, but does not succeed.
 In the morning she finds a suitcase at the door.

 The male actors go beyond their own boundaries of creativity.
-For Dano Račer the spoken word represents a challenge, for Juraj Hrčka it is the dancing and singing scenes.
+For Dano Račer, the spoken word represents a challenge; for Juraj Hrčka it is the dancing and singing scenes.
 Stanka Vlčeková and Nikoleta Rafaelisová confirm their universality and versatility.
 They are both precise in movement and in spite of the deliberate jerky choreography, they move on the stage with grace and fluently pass from one dance position to another.

-Thus, the author’s answer to the above mentioned question of the purpose of theatre is this extraordinary work affirming the theatricality of theatre.
+Thus, the author’s answer to the above-mentioned question of the purpose of theatre is this extraordinary work affirming the theatricality of theatre.

-DÁŠA ČIRIPOVÁ – theatre critic – KOD 2/2013 magazine
+Dáša Čiripová – theatre critic – KOD 2/2013 magazine

 4+4=9 (No. 3) Soliloquy

 …At the end of Joyce's novel, during her monologue, Molly is lying in bed.
-The dress worn by Stanislava Vlčeková who played the part of Molly, was a perfect blend of a duvet which covers her and offers her protection in her self-disclosure, and a ruched gown of an opera singer.
+The dress worn by Stanislava Vlčeková, who played the part of Molly, was a perfect blend of a duvet which covers her and offers her protection in her self-disclosure, and a ruched gown of an opera singer.
 Accompanied by another opera melody, the dress fulfils the function of a spectacular projection screen for Molly’s memories.
-As though pages of a book she turns the frills of her dress and the memories follow one after another.
+As though pages of a book, she turns the frills of her dress and the memories follow one after another.
 The emotionally evocative first part is rounded off by a demonstrative stripping off the dress/duvet.
-The revealing of Molly's soul and thoughts reaches its climax.
+The reveal of Molly's soul and thoughts reaches its climax.
 There is nothing left to hide.

-I am afraid, it proved the opposite.
-At least in what concerns the theatrical interpretation.
+If the presented contrast between dance and traditional spoken word was supposed to be a measure of their contact surface, then, I am afraid, it proved the opposite, at least concerning the theatrical interpretation.
 The overwhelming performance of Vlčková was muffled by Zboroň’s appearance in order to provoke an imaginative connection between the two different worlds of the main characters.
 From a literary point of view, the stage adaptation of the last chapter of Joyce’s Odysseus is a very inspiring method of interpreting such an intricate prosaic work, and from the dance-theatrical point of view it is an experience that makes you ponder on the state of word and movement in contemporary communication.

 Author: Dominik Melichar / Divadelní noviny / Published on: 29 October 2012